 | By attending this seminar, you will be able to:

 |Who Should Attend|

-Mr. Farsi is currently the VP of Engineering and ODA Administrator for Dassault Aircraft Services in Wilmington, DE, where his responsibilities include oversight of engineering groups and practices at all Dassault Aircraft Services locations.
-He has over 27 years experience in aircraft certification and operations and has worked for aircraft manufacturers, airlines and modification centers conducting certification work on small and large transport category aircraft.
-He is an FAA Designated Engineering Representative (DER) with Interior Arrangement and Compliance Inspection, as well as Aircraft Loading Document approval authority on Part 23 and 25 aircraft.
+Mr. Farsi is currently a Managing Partner, and President of Aerospace Design and Compliance, LLC; an aircraft engineering and STC certification company based in Wilmington, Delaware.
+Since 1988, he has been acquiring experience in aircraft engineering, certification and operations and has worked for various aircraft manufacturers, airlines, completion center, and MRO's managing engineering and certification programs on helicopters, as well as small and large transport category aircraft.
+He is an FAA Designated Engineering Representative (DER) with Interior Arrangement and Compliance Inspection, as well as Aircraft Loading Document approval authority for Part 23 and 25 aircraft.

 Mr. Farsi has taught aircraft certification and Federal Aviation Regulations as an Adjunct Instructor at Northrop-Rice Aviation Institute of Technology in Los Angeles, and Aircraft Systems at San Mateo Community College in San Mateo, California.
 He has participated in and managed FAA certification programs for major U.S., European, Chinese, and Australian airlines as a consultant.
 He is a life time member of Tau Alpha Pi, the honor society for Engineering Technologies.

 Along with a Bachelor of Science in Aircraft Maintenance Engineering Technology from Northrop University, Mr. Farsi has participated in graduate studies in Aerospace and Aviation Operations and Management at Embry-Riddle Aeronautical University.
 He holds FAA Airframe and Powerplant as well as Private Pilot Certificates.

 | "A great introductory course and a great instructor."